Create Dynamic Variable

 True – if the variable is created and assigned successfully

-False – if the action fails
+False – if the variable is not created.

 Example 2